 - "Indirect sponsorship of HCPs through HCOs should be disclosed under payment to HCOs as this is the Recipient of the Transfer of Value.
 Such disclosures would be disclosed under the category "Contribution to Costs related to Events / Sponsorship agreements with HCOs / third parties appointed by HCOs to manage an event".
-(EFPIA FAQ Question 3.01-7) - "Where the intermediary is a professional conference organiser (PCO), Member Company should declare the Transfers of Value in the appropriate category in the name of the sponsored HCO.
-This is because in such case, the Member Company provides the sponsorship through the PCO, but with the intention to sponsor the HCO" (EFPIA FAQ Question 1.01-2)
+(EFPIA FAQ Question 3.01-7) - "Where the intermediary is a professional conference organiser (PCO), Member Company should declare the Transfers of Value in the appropriate category in the name of the sponsored HCO, unless the PCO owns the rights of the event.
+In this case the Transfers of value will be disclosed in a separate document.